How to Back Up the Master Secret

 Right-click System, and then click Backup Secret.

-To back up the master secret using the command line
+Back up the master secret using the command line

 On the Start menu, click All Programs, and then click Accessories.
 Right-click Command Prompt, and then click Run As….